justjam2013/homebridge-virtual-accessories/README.md

 ## Accessory Configurations

-These are example configurations for the virtual accessories and are not exhaustive of all the different permutations and provided for reference only.
-It is recommended that you use the UI to fully configure each accessory.
+These are example configurations of the virtual accessories and provided for reference only.
+They are not intended to be exhaustive of all the different permutations and it is recommended that you use the UI to fully explore each accessory's setup.

 ### Door